 Essential Ingredients

-- Sourdough discard: The foundational ingredient that gives depth of flavor.
+- Sourdough discard: The main ingredient that develops a depth of flavor.

-- Sugar: Both brown and white sugars contribute to sweetness and moisture.
+- Sugar: Both brown and white sugars add sweetness and moisture.

-- Eggs: Provide richness and help to enrich the dough.
+- Eggs: Add richness and help bind the dough.

-- Cinnamon: The star ingredient that gives the rolls their signature flavor.
+- Cinnamon: The key spice that makes the rolls taste awesome.

 Optional Ingredients

-- Pecans or walnuts: For added crunch and flavor.
+- Pecans or walnuts: For an added crunch and extra flavor.

-- Raisins or other dried fruits: Introduces a natural sweetness and chew.
+- Raisins or other dried fruits: Adds natural sweetness and a chewy texture.

-- Cream cheese frosting: A luscious topping that elevates the final treat.
+- Cream cheese frosting: A rich topping that takes the final treat to the next level.

 Directions for Making Sourdough Discard Cinnamon Rolls